Explore other offices & services

 Stuart Allison, Biology

 We live in an age of rapid environmental change, much of it driven by human caused modifications to the environment.
 How should we respond to these changes?
 Are there ways to better manage our environment for our benefit and the benefit of other species?
-Forestry (no longer a field mostly concerned with producing lumber) and Environmental Management are two areas that focus on those issues.
+Forestry (no longer a field mostly concerned with producing lumber but instead a field focused on managing our forested ecosystems) and Environmental Management are two areas that focus on those issues.
 Knox, in cooperation with Duke University, offers programs in forestry and in environmental management.
 After three years at Knox and two years at Duke, students receive both a Bachelor of Arts degree from Knox and either a Master of Forestry or a Master of Environmental Management from Duke.

 Prior to starting study at the cooperating institution, a Knox student must: